npm/npm/doc/cli/install.md

 The `--no-bin-links` argument will prevent npm from creating symlinks for any binaries the package might contain.

+The `--no-shrinkwrap` argument, which will ignore an available shrinkwrap file and use the package.json instead.

 See `npm-config(1)`.
 Many of the configuration params have some effect on installation, since that's most of what npm does.